-- Triggering event can be insert, delete or update - Triggers on update can be restricted to specific attributes - E.g., after update of takes on grade - Values of attributes before and after an update can be referenced - referencing old row as : for deletes and updates - referencing new row as : for inserts and updates - Triggers can be activated before an event, which can serve as extra constraints.
+- n Triggering event can be insert, delete or update - n Triggers on update can be restricted to specific attributes - E.g., after update of takes on grade - Note that is not a second and a second a seco - referencing old row as : for deletes and updates - referencing new row as: for inserts and updates - n Triggers can be activated before an event, which can serve as extra constraints.
 E.g. convert blank grades to null.